Detached-Attachment

 “In essence, he converted you into a stone-age man,” laughed Sundaram.

-“When did you answer my phone calls or emails Amma?”
+“When did you answer my phone calls or emails, Amma?”

 “Continue”, Sundaram prodded.

-“So, what are your plans?”, Rekha quizzed.
+“So, what are your plans?”
+Shambhavi quizzed.

 Shankar continued, “I will be leaving for France in the next two days and winding down my work at CERN.
-I shall leave France in the next two or three weeks.
+I shall leave France in the next few months.
 I would lodge at Vasanthi Maami’s home in Kanchipuram on my return to India.
 I need to go to New Delhi to meet the Minister of Technology and Science and his Secretaries to develop a blueprint for the proposed lab.
 I will create a separate department on Vedas and Quantum Mechanics.
-There is so much to be explored and there are so many minds like me pining to do research.
+There is so much to be explored, and there are so many minds like mine pining to do research.
 Concurrently, I will travel to the Himalayas to meet some men of the highest spiritual merit.
 I need to relate some of my experiences to them and get their insights.
 I also need to expand the Veda patasala of both Parasurama Sastrigal and Ramu Maama.
 In the meantime, I have accepted a series of lecture commitments both on Vedanta and Physics.
 So, a lot of work is cut out for me here.”

 13. Marriage is a dharma, not a drama

 Shankar smiled.
-“Initially I was adamant that I would remain a celibate and take up Sanyasa.
+“Initially, I was adamant that I would remain celibate and take up Sanyasa.
 When I expressed this desire of mine to Parasurama Sastrigal, he was furious.
 He said that my role as a grihastha (family man) will take me to higher levels of spirituality and forbade me from taking Sanyasa.
 He commanded that I marry, beget children, and raise them with love and affection – something that both of you denied me.
 I should set up a dharmic family and live as an example of how tradition and modernity can be combined.
 He commanded me to lead a dharmic married life.
 I was left with no choice but to renounce renunciation.”

 “Sastrigal explained to me the concept of the Sanskrit term called ‘Purushartham’, which consists of Dharma, Artha, Kama, and Moksha.
 He said that it is grahasthashrama dharma (maintaining a family) that helps one attain “Purushartham”.
 Dharma is the existential righteousness through which we must earn wealth, or ‘Artha’.
 With the ‘Artha’, one must marry and maintain a loving family with dedication, which is called ‘Kama’.
 After the family responsibilities are completed, one must focus on spirituality that eventually leads to salvation, i.e., ‘Moksha’.
 The four stages of a ‘grahastha’ (literally a family man) are brahmacharya (learning and celibacy), ‘grahastashrama’ (getting married according to traditions), ‘Vanaprastha’, which is a temporary retreat from the society, and ‘Sanyasa’, which is coming back to the society as a renunciate and help the society to maintain ‘Dharma’.”